Yubo-Cao/chemistry_language/docs/script.md

 print(2.0 ** 3 ** 3 == 2.0 ** (3 ** 3))
 ```

 It also has a few built-in functions.
-Notice that significant digits is preserved throughout the operation, despite interpreter converts the number to double precision floating point in the background.
+Notice that significant digits is preserved throughout the operation.

 ```ch
 print(log(100))         ps: log base 2 by default